anhnguyendepocen/peisenha.github.io/source/index.rst

 Research Software
 ^^^^^^^^^^^^^^^^^

-`respy <http://respy.readthedocs.io/en/latest/index.html>`_ is an open-source Python package for the simulation and estimation of a prototypical finite-horizon discrete choice dynamic programming model.
+`respy <http://respy.readthedocs.io/en/latest/index.html>`_ is an open-source package for the simulation and estimation of a prototypical finite-horizon discrete choice dynamic programming model.

 `grmpy <http://grmpy.readthedocs.io/en/latest/index.html>`_ is an open-source Python package for the simulation and estimation of the generalized Roy model.